Former Rangers director awarded £500,000 in malicious prosecution action

 Mr Ahmad had been seeking £60 million, but according to the decision, he offered to settle the case in 2019 in exchange for an apology.

-“The malicious prosecutions brought by the Crown following the insolvency of Rangers had been a national scandal,” Lord Harrower wrote.
+“The malicious prosecutions brought by the Crown following the insolvency of Rangers had been a national scandal,” the submissions for Mr Ahmad referred to in the judgment stated.

 “As early as February 2019, the pursuer had offered to settle his dispute with the Lord Advocate in return for an apology.
 No reply having been received to that proposal, he was required to raise proceedings.